This allows me to take groups out on ‘moorland territory’ such as the Peak District, Yorkshire Dales and North Yorkshire.

 What can I offer you?

-With over 15 years of running experience, from flat 5km road races right up to 100-mile Ultramarathons stretching as far as New Zealand, the Middle East and err..
+With over 15 years of running experience, from flat 5km road races to 100-mile Ultramarathons stretching as far as New Zealand, the Middle East and err..
 Rotherham; my passion for running, lies in helping to nurture and improve others in their running journey.